kinneygroup/puppet-module-appdynamics_agent/README.md

 puppet module install kinneygroup-appdynamics_agent
 ```

 The machine agent RPM downloaded from AppDynamics.
-Place the machine_agent in the `Files` direcory in the module.
+Place the machine_agent in the `Files` directory in the module.
 The machine_agent_file_32/64 variable must match the file name.
 ### Beginning with appdynamics_agent

 The very basic steps needed for a user to get the module up and running.
 This can include setup steps, if necessary, or it can be an example of the most basic use of the module.